Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Temporal discretization of the Vlasov-Maxwell equations

 The choice of an explicit or an implicit temporal integrator is dictated by several factors, and it is usually problem-dependent.
 Explicit methods are computationally attractive since their implementation to solve \eqref{eq:PDE} only requires $\NRK$ evaluations of the function $\Fs$ per time step: this allows accurate approximations at a competitive computational cost.
 However, explicit schemes suffer from time step restrictions due to stability requirements and, as problems become increasingly stiff, implicit methods might become more convenient.
-Moreover, explicit temporal integrators usually fail to preserve at the discrete level the conservation properties of the continuous system.
+Moreover, traditional explicit temporal integrators usually fail to preserve at the discrete level the conservation properties of the continuous system.
+Indeed such schemes are not even guaranteed to preserve polynomial invariants of degree strictly larger than 1.
 This might trigger spurious behavior of the approximate problem and yield unphysical solutions, particularly for long-time integration.

 Implicit temporal integrators exhibit superior stability properties when compared to explicit schemes.
 In particular, Gauss-Legendre methods are also symmetric and symplectic, and, hence, are well-suited for the approximation of problems over long temporal intervals.
 Although the stability properties allow for larger time steps, the implementation costs of implicit methods are dominated by the iterative solvers required for the solution of a nonlinear system of equations at each time step.
 Therefore, the efficiency of implicit methods strongly relies on the availability of fast linear solvers which, for problems featuring a large number of unknowns, also implies the need for efficient preconditioning strategies.
 The development of efficient solvers is out of the scope of the present work and might provide an interesting direction for future investigation.